Michał Węsławski: Second term

-In mid-1911, the City Council decided to build a municipal theater.
+In mid-1911, the city council decided to build a municipal theater.
 In March 1912, a project by Czesław Przybylski was selected, and Lukiškės Square was selected as a location of theater.
 Independently, Hipolit Korwin-Milewski decided to build his own theater on Wielka Pohulanka Street (today Jonas Basanavičius Street), which was later named "Theater on Pohulanka".
 At the end of 1911, the issue of a higher education institution returned.
-The head of the education committee of the City Council, Russian Nikolai Sobolev, proposed opening a school to celebrate the 300th anniversary of the Romanov dynasty and naming it after the ruling dynasty.
-The idea was approved by the Council, along with the need to take out a million-ruble loan.
+The head of the education committee of the city council, Russian Nikolai Sobolev, proposed opening a school to celebrate the 300th anniversary of the Romanov dynasty and naming it after the ruling dynasty.
+The idea was approved by the council, along with the need to take out a million-ruble loan.
 In April 1913 came a reply from the Ministry of Education stating that it was too early for a university in Vilnius.
 Another attempt was made to form a delegation, representing the nationalities and religions of the city, to submit a memorandum to an audience with the emperor.
 However, this request was rejected in August 1913.

 In November 1911, the Vilnius governor Dmitry Lyubimov finally approved engineer Edward Szenfeld of Warsaw as the contractor for Vilnius' water supply and sewerage system.
 Changes had to be made to the council-approved water supply project, which envisioned the placement of water tanks on Castle Hill, after protests from archaeologists and the intervention of the Imperial Archaeological Society.
-Eventually works started in Aprli 1912.
+Eventually works started in April 1912.
 At the instigation of Ferdynand Ruszczyc, a municipal photographic archive was created, and Jan Bułhak, as city photographer, from 1912 created photographic documentation of the city, primarily of its monuments.
 In the fall of 1912, the city donated a plot of land for the erection of a church dedicated to the Sacred Heart, the author of the project of which was Antoni Wiwulski.
 In December, Węsławski traveled with Adam Piłsudski to England to finalize the loan and arrange the issue of bonds.
 They returned to the city in February 1913.